Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

-We filled a Hele-Shaw cell, stood vertically, with a silicone oil (polydimethylsiloxane, PDMS) as shown in Fig. 1 (a).
+In experiments, we filled a Hele-Shaw cell, stood vertically, with a silicone oil (polydimethylsiloxane, PDMS) as shown in Fig. 1 (a).
 We inserted a metal disk of radius $R=10$ mm at the top of the cell with a zero initial speed.
 We recorded the ensuing falling motion of the metal with a camera after the disk began going down in the cell at a constant speed.
-As indicated in the side view (Fig. 1 (a)), we expect two lubricating films of thickness $h$ are formed between the cell inner surface and the disk surface (see the details below).

 The width and height of the cell was 90 and 160 mm, respectively.
-We checked the thickness $D$ of the cell using a laser censer (ZS-HLDS5, Omron) and its controller (ZS-HLDC11, Omron) to find $D$ was in the range of 2.2 to 7 mm (we also provided the data for larger $D$ to show the breakdown of the regime of our principal interest).
-The viscosity $\eta$ of PDMS was in the range of 0.490 to 9.57 Pa$\cdot$s.
-This corresponds to the range of the kinematic viscosity $\nu$, 1000 to 10000 cS.
-The metal disk is a stainless-steel 403 of density 7.70 g/cm$^{3}$, which can be manipulated by a magnet placed on the cell surface.
-The thickness $D_{0}$ ($<D$) of the disk was either 0.952, 1.88, 2.87, or 3.90 mm (these three thicknesses will be labeled as $D_{0}=1,2,3,$ and $4$ mm, for convenience, in the following).
+We checked the thickness $D$ of the cell using a laser sensor (ZS-HLDS5, Omron) and its controller (ZS-HLDC11, Omron) to find $D$ was in the range of 2.2 to 7 mm.
+The kinematic viscosity $\nu$ of PDMS was in the range of 1000 to 10000 cS, which corresponds to the range of the viscosity $\eta=\rho_{0}\nu$, 0.970 to 9.75 Pa$\cdot$s (the density $\rho_{0}$ is in the range 970-975 kg/m$^{3}$).
+The metal disk is a stainless-steel SUS403 of density $\rho=7.70$ g/cm$^{3}$, which can be manipulated by a magnet placed on the cell surface.
+The thickness $D_{0}$ ($<D$) of the disk was either 1.88, 2.87, or 3.90 mm (these three thicknesses will be labeled as $D_{0}=2,3,$ and $4$ mm, for convenience, in Fig. 1 to 3).
 We used a digital camera (EX-F1, Casio) setting the time interval in the range of 1 to 1/60 second.
 The digital images were analyzed with a software, Image J.